 Makeup artistry is a captivating blend of creativity and technique, and at its core lies the powerful tool of color theory.
 The influence of color theory in makeup extends far beyond choosing eyeshadow palettes or lip shades—it’s a language that artists use to create harmony, balance, and emphasis on the canvas of the face.
-In this exploration, we delve into the fascinating realm of color theory in makeup artistry, understanding how the interplay of colors can transform a face into a masterpiece.
+In this exploration, we delve into the fascinating world of color theory in makeup artistry, understanding how the interplay of colors can transform a face into a masterpiece.

 The Basics of Color Theory in Makeup